dhruv9316/dhruv-varshney-dobby/README.md

 5. Run the following command to install the project dependencies: 'npm install' for both root and server directory.

+6. Once the dependencies are installed, make a '.env' file and add all the needed environment variables as shown in '.env.example' file.

-6. Once the dependencies are installed, you can run the application by executing: 'npm start'
+7. Finally, you can run the application by executing: 'npm run dev'

-7. Your application should now be running locally automatically, if not, then open a web browser and go to http://localhost:3000 to view it.
+8. Your application should now be running locally automatically, if not, then open a web browser and go to http://localhost:3000 to view it.